antonymarion/inverseCSG/README.md

 others give a sample pipeline from a 3D Mesh (off format) into a pure js node-occ script

+Some examples files from https://github.com/erossignon/node-STEP/tree/master/parts are included in the example folder for CI tests.

 Others papers+code freely available online:

 * https://www.sciencedirect.com/science/article/pii/S0010448516000038